 The EU has also implemented the Sustainable Finance Taxonomy Regulation (Taxonomy Regulation), which is designed to create a benchmark and framework for green products and to standardize the concept of environmentally sustainable investment across the EU in order to provide investors with more transparency regarding a financial product's environmental sustainability.
 The regime began to apply in practice from January 1, 2022.
 The Taxonomy Regulation amends the SFDR to require fund managers to disclose either: (i) information on how and to what extent the investments that underlie their products support economic activities that meet the four criteria for environmental sustainability under the Taxonomy Regulation; or (ii) for financial products that do not invest in taxonomy-compliant activities, a statement that they do not take the Taxonomy Regulation into account.
 In order to comply with the four tests for environmental sustainability, an economic activity must: (i) contribute substantially to at least one of the environmental objectives listed in the Taxonomy Regulation; (ii) "do no significant harm" to any of the other environmental objectives listed in the Taxonomy Regulation; (iii) be carried out in compliance with minimum social and governance safeguards; and (iv) comply with technical screening criteria to be adopted under the Taxonomy Regulation.

-On November 28, 2023, the Financial Conduct Authority (FCA) published its Policy Statement (PS23/16) setting out its final rules on UK Sustainability Disclosure Requirements (SDR) and investment labels, the implementation of which will be phased.
+On November 28, 2023, the Financial Conduct Authority published its Policy Statement (PS23/16) setting out its final rules on UK Sustainability Disclosure Requirements (SDR) and investment labels, the implementation of which will be phased.
 The SDR is widely seen as the UK's answer to the EU's SFDR, however the scope of the UK's SDR is less broad in that, at present, the requirements will only apply to UK managers that manage UK-domiciled funds.
-It is noted however that the EU's SFDR is currently under review by the European Commission and they may take into account the approach taken under the UK's SDR with respect to any future reform.
+On 17th December 2024, the Platform on Sustainable Finance, which is an advisory body to the European Commission, published a briefing note for the European Commission outlining a new categorisation system for sustainable finance products, which takes into account the approach taken under the UK SDR, and will likely inform the European Commission's amendments to SFDR, as mentioned above.